nnienaber2/conduct/user-agreement.md

 ### 4. Survival
 All provisions of this Agreement which by their nature should survive termination will survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

-## L. Communications with Era of Health
+## K. Communications with Era of Health
 **Short version**
 *We use email and other electronic means to stay in touch with our users.*